Understanding Acids and Bases in AP Chemistry: A practical guide

 - Phenolphthalein: Colorless in acidic solutions (pH < 8.2), pink/magenta in basic solutions (pH > 10)

 Titration curves plot pH against volume of titrant added, revealing the equivalence point—a steep vertical region for strong acid-strong base titrations.
-For weak acid-strong base titrations, the curve shows a buffering region near the pKa, with the equivalence point occurring above pH 7 Took long enough..
+For weak acid-strong base titrations, the curve shows a buffering region near the pKa, with the equivalence point occurring above pH 7 That's the part that actually makes a difference..

 Buffers: Maintaining Equilibrium